BecomingPhill/ekoholo_fluxonic_unification/README.md

 - **Patience**: I'm DIY, not a physicist—this is messy but fun.

 ### How to Use
+- Read the papers, each has equations and code simple code examples that can be used to run the simulations yourself.
+You can extend the simulations to more dimensions or add more complex features.
 - Activate my virtual env: `source fluxenv/bin/activate` (create with `python3 -m venv fluxenv` if needed).
 - Install libs: `pip install numpy matplotlib`.
 - Run scripts: `python fluxonic_3d.py`, `python soliton_dynamics.py`, etc.